tds333/simver/SimpleVersioning.rst

 interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

-1. A simple version has as a minimum a major and a minor version number (M.N) and up to major, minor, patch, and a pre release specifier (Letter.Count) (M.N.P.L.C).
+1. A simple version has as a minimum a major and a minor version number (M.N) and up to major, minor, patch, and a pre-release specifier (Letter.Count) (M.N.P.L.C).

 2. The most common scheme is M.N.P where M, N, and P are